 21.09.2017

-Basic rules of nutritional therapy:
+Basic rules of therapeutic nutrition:

-• cold dishes or boiling water are prohibited, food should be at a pleasant temperature;
+• Cold dishes or boiling water are prohibited, food should be at a pleasant temperature;

 • increase the amount of foods containing magnesium and potassium (nuts, beets and citrus fruits, buckwheat, potatoes, watermelon and seaweed);